DR. MOHAN THOMAS

 The common concerns of people with regards to the nose are reducing or enlarging certain areas, narrowing the nose smoothing nose humps, correcting the deviation and making the nose sharper.
 Surgery of the nose should ideally be done after the growth of the face is complete.

-An in depth discussion with the surgeon is the first step in the understanding of your needs and preferences if any.
+An in depth discussion with the cosmetic surgeon is the first step in the understanding of your needs and preferences if any.
 A brief medical history and examination of the nose will be conducted.
 Photographs of the face will be taken and the relationship of different parts of the face will be assessed.
 Silhouette drawings of the nose will help you understand the possible outcome of the surgery.
 CT scan of the paranasal sinuses will be ordered and an otolaryngologist (ENT) opinion will be sought if there are functional problems or sinus pathology.

 Surgery is usually performed under anaesthesia usually as a day care.
 These are extremely comfortable and results in minimal swelling and bruising.
 Most of the incisions are inside the nose with a very small segment seen outside which is barely visible after a few days.
 The skin of the nose is elevated and necessary changes are made to the bones, cartilages and soft tissue.
 Septal deviation if any is corrected at the same time.
 The flaring nose is also corrected with a cut at the base of nostril or through the inside of the mouth.
-Chin augmentation may be combined with nose surgery occasionally.
+Chin & Cheek Augmentation may be combined with nose surgery occasionally.
 Nose is packed for 48 hours with a sponge like dressing (Merocel) if septum is corrected at the same time.

 The recovery takes a couple of weeks.
 Swelling of the nose may stay a few weeks longer.
 Most people resume their daily activities in a couple of days and resume office work in a week.
 There are small paper tapes over the nose to keep the changes in shape.
 Splint may be used if bony changes are made.
 There is always some stuffiness of the nose when work has been done on the nasal septum.
 Pain is minimal and is controlled with medicines.
 Bruising occurs around the eyes but will fade within a few days.
 Discolouration usually disappears in 2 weeks.